atenart/sniproxy/README.md

 # SNIProxy

-_SNIProxy_ is an TLS proxy which, based on the
+_SNIProxy_ is a TLS proxy which, based on the
-[TLS SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) contained in TLS handshakes, routes TCP connexions to backends.
+[TLS SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) contained in TLS handshakes, routes TCP connections to backends.
 The proxy does not need the TLS encryption keys and can not decrypt the TLS traffic.

 _SNIProxy_ is meant to be simple to use and configure, with sane defaults and